Remember Julie Andrews’ sugary version of Mary, dancing with cartoon penguins and Dick Van Dyke in the 1964 version? Emily Blunt’s take is different.

 - Director Marc Forster, from Finding Neverland, told ET that he wanted the toys to reflect how much time has passed since Christopher played with them: “They’re not brand new.
 They’ve had some love, some wear and tear, so they should look a little vintage.”

-- Next year Disney are bringing us live-action versions of Dumbo, Aladdin, The Lion King and Mulan.
+- Next year Disney are bringing us live-action versions of Dumbo, Aladdin and The Lion King.
 Makes sense, after the mega-hits they had with Alice in Wonderland and Beauty and the Beast.

 Christopher Robin is out 17 August - find out more here.